 and women as well, and all those between

 Peter Raynard is the editor of Proletarian Poetry: poems of working class lives (www.proletarianpoetry.com), which has featured over 130 poems.
-He has been widely published and his debut collection Precarious will be published by Smokestack Books in April 2018.
-His poetic coupling of the Communist Manifesto will be published by Culture Matters in May, 2018.
-He is also a member of Malika’s Poetry Kitchen, a poetry collective set up by the poet Malika Booker.
+He has been widely published and his debut collection Precarious was published by Smokestack Books in April 2018.
+His poetic coupling of the Communist Manifesto was published by Culture Matters in May, 2018.
+His third book of poetry, Manland will be published by Nine Arches Press in July 2022.